shakacode/react_on_rails/docs/basics/upgrading-react-on-rails.md

 ### Updated API for `ReactOnRails.register()`

-In order to solve the issues regarding React Hooks compatibility, the number of parameters for functions is used to determine if you have a render function that will get invoked to return a React component, or you are registering a React component defined by a function.
+In order to solve the issues regarding React Hooks compatibility, the number of parameters for functions is used to determine if you have a Render-Function that will get invoked to return a React component, or you are registering a React component defined by a function.

 ##### Correct